PeachSpade/Machine_Learning_Projects/PrimalSignal/README.md

 # PrimalSignal

 PrimalSignal is a toxicity detection tool built for gaming and online communities.
-You type in a message — something you'd actually say in a game — and it tells you whether it would get flagged, what category of toxicity it falls under, and how confident the model is.
+You type in a message, something you'd actually say in a game, and it tells you whether it would get flagged, what category of toxicity it falls under, and how confident the model is.

 The idea came from the fact that basic word filters miss a lot.
 Someone can write around them easily, use leetspeak, or phrase something in a way that sounds innocent word-by-word but is obviously racist or threatening in context.
 This project tries to close that gap.